Codle/Codle/README.md

 ### Hi Everyone 👋

+- 😊 I'm currently studying in UESTC as a postgraduate.
-- 🔭 I’m currently working on Microsoft!
+- 🔭 I’m currently working on Microsoft as an intern!
-- 🌱 I’m currently learning Source Code Searching and Fresh Query Detecting!
+- 🌱 I’m currently researching on Source Code Searching!
+If you are also interesting in it, welcome to concat me freely!
-- 📫 How to reach me: email to codle@outlook.com
+- 📫 How to reach me: email to codle@outlook.com.
 - ✨ This is my personal blog site: https://codle.net, welcome to visit!